Eric-Spencer/GW-CybersecurityBootcamp2021-22/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it automates the process of deploying configurations on multiple web-servers, and thus ensures any configuration script is handled identically on all servers within the server groups within the Ansible host file.
-It is easier to maintain the servers with ansible if there are for example 100 servers.
-Patches can be updated easily if there were misconfigurations with ansible-playbooks.
-Also, Ansible is free.
+No configuration was performed manually, which is advantageous because it automates the process of deploying configurations on multiple web-servers, and thus ensures any configuration script is handled identically on all servers within the server / ELK groups within the Ansible host file.
+Automating server provisioning can eliminate mistakes; that said if a mistake is created within the Ansible playbook, this mistake could be carried across all servers configured via the script.
+The Ansible automation is capable of provisioning any number of hosts (within the limits of network IP space).

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._